timofeysie/acknowledge/notes/Core Java.md

 - explicit constructor invocation From within a constructor, you can also use the this keyword to call another constructor in the same class.

-- (Static Fields) A class variable is any field declared with the static modifier; this tells the compiler that there is exactly one copy of this variable in existence, regardless of how many times the class has been instantiated.

 ###Branching Statements###
 - An unlabeled break statement terminates the innermost switch, for, while, or do-while statement
 - A labeled break terminates an outer statement.